 How do students take part?

-Students simply log into EP, and complete any of the online, interactive English, Maths and/or Science topics and activities included in the competition.
+Students simply log into EP, and complete any of the online, interactive English, Maths and/or Science topics and activities that EP has carefully selected for the competition.
 They can choose to complete activities from 1, 2 or all 3 subject areas.

 To get log-in details, your students will need to be enrolled on the EP platform (if they aren't already).
 You can do this by following this simple guide.

 How does the competition ‘work’?